Jimk72/Icarus_Mods/README.md

 # Icarus_Mods

+4/28/22 Uploaded new mods.
+Use gravity/jump mods with caution as a fall from high may kill!
+Also added Friendly wolf mod.
+They will attack and kill anything in the wild.
+They have been bread to be friendly with humans but dont attack or they will turn!

 4/14/22 Updated explosive Arrows for week 19.

 4/8/22 Updated Explosive Arrows for week 18.
 Kryptic camo mod does not need any update.